 Personal Injury Actions

-Personal Injury Actions must be brought within six years of the date of the injury.
+Personal injury actions must be brought within six years of the date of the injury.

 Medical Malpractice Actions